corsfix/docs/src/content/docs/cors-proxy/region.md

 ## Using Region-Specific Endpoints

-In case you need to bypass geofenced content or ensure requests originate from a specific region, you can directly call specific proxy server regions:
+In case you need to ensure requests originate from a specific region, you can directly call specific proxy server regions:

 ```
 https://proxy-ap.corsfix.com/?<TARGET_URL>  // Asia Pacific